Exposing Long-Tail Safety Failures in Large Language Models through Efficient Diverse Response Sampling: Introduction

-In summary, our contributions are fourfold: (i) we present an empirical analysis demonstrating how diversity-driven large-scale sampling can expose latent safety failures in safety-tuned LLMs that are often missed by standard decoding; (ii) we propose $\model$, a compute-efficient algorithm that replaces naive large-scale IID sampling with a diversity-aware expansion-and-selection strategy; (iii) we show that $\model$ achieves attack success rates comparable to large-scale IID sampling while using significantly less computational time, and achieves superior attack success rates compared to alternative baselines in limited-response generation tasks; and (iv) we demonstrate that responses generated by $\model$ cover a broader and more distinct range of failure modes, providing a more comprehensive stress test of model safety. \footnote{We are committed to release the source code and additional materials upon acceptance of the paper.}
+In summary, our contributions are fourfold: (i) we present an empirical analysis demonstrating how diversity-driven large-scale sampling can expose latent safety failures in safety-tuned LLMs that are often missed by standard decoding; (ii) we propose $\model$, a compute-efficient algorithm for systematically uncovering latent safety failures through diversity-driven output-space exploration, replacing naive large-scale IID sampling with a diversity-aware expansion-and-selection strategy and achieving attack success rates comparable to large-scale IID sampling at substantially lower computational cost while outperforming alternative baselines in limited-response generation settings; (iii) we show that $\model$ uncovers a larger and more semantically diverse set of unsafe responses than IID sampling and Diverse Beam Search, covering a broader range of failure modes within the same response budget, and that these additional failure modes enable more effective safety hardening; and (iv) we demonstrate that the input-space prompt optimization methods, when used in isolation, are less effective and more computationally expensive than output-space exploration, while combining input-space perturbations with diversity-driven output-space exploration yields a more comprehensive framework for exposing hidden vulnerabilities.